coyove/goflyway/readme.md

 ## Android Client

-I modified [an Android client of shadowsocks](https://github.com/shadowsocks/shadowsocks-android/) by replacing its native libss-local.so with goflyway's executable.
-It works basicly, along with numerous bugs and broken features.
+[shadowsocks-android](https://github.com/shadowsocks/shadowsocks-android/) is an Android client for shadowsocks.
+By replacing the native libss-local.so in /lib with goflyway's executable, we borrow its frontend to run our proxy on Android.
 Check this [wiki](https://github.com/coyove/goflyway/wiki/Android-%E5%AE%A2%E6%88%B7%E7%AB%AF) for details.